VanOvermeire/dynamodb-helper/dynamodb-helper/README.md

 'Exclusions' accepts the following parameters: "new", "build", "get" (which will also exclude get_by_partition_key when that's applicable), "batch_get", "put", "batch_put", "delete", "scan", "create_table" and "delete_table".

-Traits and errors will only be generated when they necessary.
+Traits and errors will only be generated when they are necessary.